-Matt Seccombe spends much of his day sorting through roughly a million pages of horror.
-It’s his job to analyze documents in the HLS Library’s Nuremberg Trials Collection, one of the most extensive collections in the world of documents from the trials of military and political leaders of Nazi Germany and other accused war criminals.
-He acknowledges that it is sometimes “nightmare-inducing reading,” but every dramatic and unexpected individual document he uncovers makes the job compelling, he says.
-Seccombe catalogs some of his findings, including those shared in the ten reflections in our story, in his blog Scanning Nuremberg.
+In his role at the HLS Library, Matt Seccombe spends much of his day sorting through roughly a million pages of horror, analyzing documents in the HLS Library’s Nuremberg Trials Collection—one of the most extensive collections in the world of documents from the trials of military and political leaders of Nazi Germany and other accused war criminals.

 Over 300,000 rare books, 3,500 linear feet of manuscripts, and 70,000 visual resources—photographs, prints, paintings, and objects—make up Harvard Law School’s Historical and Special Collections.
 Here’s a look inside one of the world’s most comprehensive archives of research materials for study of the history of law.